emoose/OutRun2006Tweaks/README.md

 Latest releases can be found under the releases section: https://github.com/emoose/OutRun2006Tweaks/releases

-> [!NOTE]
-> **Releases are currently very outdated**, and missing a lot of new features (new input system, config overlay, framerate interpolation...) - if you have a GitHub account you can download the latest builds from the Actions tab at top of the page, otherwise try checking the Discord below!

 **Tweaks will also point the game to new multiplayer servers**, just head to the multiplayer section in-game and pick a username & password there!

 Online games are regularly setup on the **OutRun2006Tweaks Discord**: https://discord.gg/GFjKAMg83t

+> [!NOTE]
+> **Releases are currently very outdated**, and missing a lot of new features (new input system, config overlay, framerate interpolation...) - if you have a GitHub account you can download the latest builds from the Actions tab at top of the page, otherwise try checking the Discord above!

 ### Features